![]() |

 receiving end to reduce noise when audio is heard.
 If the standard

 is followed exactly, the result is flat frequency response.
 Most radios today have the audio high frequency response rolled off sharply after 3 or 4 KHz to reduce noise and listener complaints.
 They use narrow band IF components by design.
 Wide band IF receivers can only work well when the received signal strength is relatively high and when there is little nearby noise to interfere with the desired signal.
-Testing was done at the M. W. Persons facility in January of 2011 while using the above mentioned 1000 mfd capacitor in the AGC circuit. |
+Testing was done in January of 2011 while using the above mentioned 1000 mfd capacitor in the AGC circuit. |

 Audio Frequency Response |